Anshumankhanna/sanscript/README.md

 ## What can it do?

 Currently the language has just birthed and as I learn more about languages it will get more new features.\
-As of now it is a general scripting language that is based on typescript.\
+As of now it is a general scripting language that is based on typescript and Deno.\
 In future, it will get more features and this won't be an interpreter, rather a compiler.

 ## How can we use it now?